 Leaving your car at home and choosing to walk, wheel or cycle instead is a simple way to keep fit, improve your wellbeing and help Scotland reduce its air pollution levels and reduce greenhouse gas emissions.

 If you live close to a Low Emission Zone in Aberdeen, Dundee, Edinburgh or Glasgow why not choose public transport or active travel for your journey?
 You could consider walking, wheeling or cycling to places close by, or to a bus stop or railway station if your journey is a bit longer.

 Choosing active travel is not only a great way for you to stay active and keep fit, but will also help you to save money, improve your health and wellbeing, all while helping to reduce air pollution levels.

 How fit you get is entirely up to you!
 Regular walking, wheeling and cycling can help you increase your fitness levels while using an e-bike lets you decide how hard you want to work.
 If you have lots to carry about town you could consider getting an e-cargo bike.
 Interest-free loans are on offer from the Scottish Government.
 Find out more about support available through the Energy Saving Trust.

 Click on these links for the Energy Saving Trust e-bike loan and the Energy Saving Trust e-bike grant fund for local authorities, public sector agencies, further and higher education institutions, active travel hubs and community groups.

-All of the cities setting up Low Emission Zones have comprehensive public transport systems which should make it easy to travel without a car.
+All four cities setting up Low Emission Zones have comprehensive public transport systems which should make it easy for you to travel around without a car.

 You can find out more about the public travel options by clicking on the links below:

-If it’s necessary for you to drive into a Low Emission Zone, then why not car share with someone else and potentially help cut emissions?
+If it’s necessary for you to drive into a Low Emission Zone, then why not car share with someone else and potentially help cut greenhouse gas emissions?

 Full details of the current advice for car sharing can be found here.